Enhancing Interpretability and Interactivity in Robot Manipulation: A Neurosymbolic Approach: Methodology

 \subsection{Primitives and Program Execution}

-\textbf{Primitives Library} We define our library of reasoning primitives $\Pi$ similar to the CLEVR domain \cite{clevr}, which we formally present in Table~\ref{tab:primitives}.
+\textbf{Primitives Library} We define our library of reasoning primitives $\Pi$ similar to the CLEVR domain \citep{clevr}, which we formally present in Table~\ref{tab:Tab1}.
 The library includes two extra operational primitives, namely: a) \texttt{scene}, which initializes an execution trace returning all objects $\mathcal{V}$, and b) \texttt{unique}, which returns the object contained in a single-element object set.
-Action primitives are terminal nodes in a program that control the robot arm via an action API (for IK-based motion planning, open/close gripper etc.).
-In our implementation, the \texttt{grasp} primitive instructs the robot to grasp an input object $n$ using its grasp proposal $\mathbf{g}_n$ as the target end-effector pose.
+Action primitives are terminal nodes in a program that control the robot arm via a custom first-party control API, whose implementation is orthogonal to our DSL.
+In our implementation, the \texttt{grasp} primitive instructs the robot to grasp an input object $n$ using its grasp proposal $\mathbf{g}_n$ as the target end-effector pose for an inverse-kinematics solver.

 \textbf{Program Executor} Primitives are developed as functions in a Python API.
 Our type system supports basic variable types, as well as two special types for representing an object and an object set through their unique indices in the scene graph nodes $\mathcal{V}$.
 All functions share the same type system and input/output interface and thus can be arbitrarily composed in any order and length.
-As in \cite{ns-vqa}, branching structures due to double argument primitives (e.g. \texttt{and}) are handled via the usage of a stack, allowing program execution as a chain of module calls, each receiving as input the output of the previous step and accessing the stack in case of double arguments.
+As in \citep{ns-vqa}, branching structures due to double argument primitives (e.g. \texttt{and}) are handled via the usage of a stack, allowing program execution as a chain of module calls, each receiving as input the output of the previous step and accessing the stack in case of double arguments.
 Whenever there is a type mismatch between expected and retrieved inputs/outputs, a suitable response is returned, enforcing interpretability by explaining to the user which reasoning step failed.
 To speed up computation, we first group all program steps that require concept grounding to do a single batched forward pass per grounder, and mask the network predictions during execution according to the previous steps.